Hibiki1701QCA/1701QCA-Assessment1/replicationproject/replication.md

 *What I thought before: Describe something that you thought or believed before you read the source that was challenged by the reading.*

+I have never really thought about this before.

 *What I learned: Describe what you now know or believe as a result of the reading.
 Don't just describe the reading: write about what changed in YOUR knowledge.*

+I think the message of the reading is the process is important and even if "it's not easy, you can do it."

 *What I would like to know more about: Describe or write a question about something that you would be interested in knowing more about.*

+Other projects sharing their process and how they did.

 *How this relates to the project I am working on: Describe the connection between the ideas in the reading and one of your current projects or how ideas in the reading could be used to improve your project.*

+I have had trouble working on mine as well, trying to get the servo to work with the fan but I eventually got it to work as well which I can relate to this.

 ## Interaction flowchart ##
 *Draw a flowchart of the interaction process in your project.
 Make sure you think about all the stages of interaction step-by-step.
 Also make sure that you consider actions a user might take that aren't what you intend in an ideal use case.
 Insert an image of it below.
 It might just be a photo of a hand-drawn sketch, not a carefully drawn digital diagram.
 It just needs to be legible.*